Majorizations for probability distributions, column stochastic matrices and their linear preservers: Introduction and main results

-In this paper we investigate majorization for column stochastic matrices.
-In particular, we study vector majorization for probability distributions (single-column stochastic matrices).
-These problems are motivated by several aspects.
+Our investigations are motivated by several aspects.
 It turns out that majorization in general can be reduced to majorization for column stochastic matrices and probability distributions in the vector case.
-On the other hand, majorizations of these objects are very important in applications, for instance, in Quantum Information Theory and Theory of Statistical experiments.
+On the other hand, majorizations of these objects are very important in applications, for instance, in Quantum Information Theory and Theory of Statistical Experiments.

 Vector majorization is often used to compare vectors and probability distributions, offering insights into the concepts of order and disorder in various systems.
 The quantum mechanical analogue of a probability distribution is the density matrix.
-A density matrix $A$ is said to be more chaotic or less pure than the density matrix $B$, if the spectrum of $A$ is majorized by the spectrum of $B$.
-This notion is usually called Quantum Majorization or simply Matrix Majorization depending on the context.
+A density matrix $A$ is said to be more chaotic or less pure than the density matrix $B$ if the spectrum of $A$ is majorized by the spectrum of $B$.
+This notion is usually called Quantum Majorization or simply Matrix Majorization, depending on the context.
 Spectra of density matrices are exactly probability distributions.

 Majorization serves as a fundamental mathematical tool for understanding quantum information processes, providing deep insights into quantum measurement, entanglement transformation, and quantum dynamics.
 The relation $a \preceq b$ between vectors captures the intuitive notion that $a$ is "more mixed" or "more disordered" than $b$, providing a mathematical framework more precise than entropic measures for quantifying quantum disorder.
 This can be demonstrated through the concept of Schur-convex functions, which are real-valued functions that preserve the majorization relation between vectors.
 Both Shannon entropy and von Neumann entropy are Schur-concave functions, meaning they increase as the disorder of a system increases.
 However, because they are Schur-concave, they do not offer any more information than what is already captured by majorization itself.
 There are many problems where entropy is insufficient.
 The tools of majorization have been successfully applied to such problems.
 An example of an approach combining entropies and majorization can be found in \cite{Gour}.